rishimukherjee31/LCCMR/README.md

 ## Assembly Guide

 You need to build the thruster joint for the Sea Mate ROV.
 It is reccomended to build the entire ROV electronics before starting the final assembly.
 Once all the parts are fabricated, you can start assembling the frame as shown below.
-Use the images below as a guide to assembling the ROV frame.
+Use the images as a guide to assembling the ROV frame.
 All of the parts are highlighted in their respective final positions.

 <br>